Idun (magazine): History and profile

+Idun was one of the first women's magazines in Sweden.
+Hellberg was the editor and publisher until 1906.
+The weekly Idun was originally a "practical weekly for women and the home", covering practical domestic topics such as sewing and cooking.
+Its content later took on a more general character, with reportage, opinion pieces and extensive fictional features.
+Fashion was one of the topics covered, and Idun was one of the first weekly magazines to give fashion a more prominent place for the first time in a mixed publication.
+(Swedish fashion magazines had existed long for some time).

 Idun focused on literature and gender equality.
 Several poems were also published in the magazine.

 The magazine merged with Åhlén & Åkerlunds's Vecko-Journalen in 1963.
 The merged magazine was published weekly under the double-barrelled name Idun-Veckojournalen.
 In 1980, falling circulation figures forced it to a monthly cycle, and it was renamed Månadsjournalen (meaning 'Monthly Record' in English).
 The magazine ceased publication in 2002.